12 Tried-and-True Ways to Improve User Experience

 When developing a website with the user experience in mind, the goal is to escort your visitors through your business in a way that shows them exactly what you want them to see and understand at specific points in the buying process.

-When tackling the user experience of a physical product, the goal is to offer a unique solution that corresponds with the need your user has in that moment.
+When tackling the user experience of a physical product, the goal is to offer a unique solution that corresponds with the need your user has at that moment.
 The product can then offer a new solution as the user's need changes.

-How to Enhance the User Experience
+How to Improve the User Experience

 The following answers are provided by the Young Entrepreneur Council (YEC), an invite-only organization comprised of the world's most promising young entrepreneurs.
 In partnership with Citi, the YEC recently launched #StartupLab, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses via live video chats, an expert content library and email lessons.